-Samiaas that are assured for your What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) 🍑 Annual wellness visit If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
-This is covered once every 12 months.
+What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Annual routine physical exam In addition to the "Welcome to Medicare" exam or the "Annual wellness visit", our plan covers one routine physical exam each calendar year. \$0 copay for one routine physical exam each calendar year.
+30% of the total allowed amount for one routine physical exam each calendar year when using The routine physical exam includes a comprehensive physical examination and evaluation of your health status, including any chronic diseases. your POS benefit.
+If you also are treated, monitored or have lab work for a new or existing medical condition during the physical exam visit, the appropriate cost sharing will apply for care received for that medical condition.
+Please note: a separate cost sharing may apply if additional services are provided.
+Annual wellness visit If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
+This is covered once per calendar year.
 There is no coinsurance, copayment, or deductible for the annual wellness visit.
-30% of the total allowed amount for a Medicare covered annual wellness visit when using your POS benefit.
-Note : Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
+30% of the total allowed amount for Medicare- covered annual wellness visit when using your POS benefit.
+Note: Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
 However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months.
 If you also are treated, monitored or have lab work for a new or existing medical condition during the annual wellness visit, the appropriate cost sharing will apply for care received for that medical condition.